Yemen leader urges truce after troops kill protesters

-Troops from what witnesses identified as key loyalist units opened fire on tens of thousands of protesters approaching Saleh's compound in the capital on Saturday after a days-long march from the city of Taiz, chanting "No to immunity!".
+Troops from what witnesses identified as loyalist units opened fire on tens of thousands of protesters approaching Saleh's compound in the capital on Saturday after a days-long march from the city of Taiz by protesters chanting "No to immunity!".

 They referred to a pledge to spare Saleh prosecution in exchange for giving his powers to his deputy, Abd-Rabbu Mansour Hadi, and letting a government including opposition parties lead Yemen to a February election to replace Saleh after 33 years.

-That government is to separate Saleh's forces from rebel army units and tribal militias they have fought in Sanaa, a key to the power transfer deal Yemen's wealthier neighbours brokered to avert a civil war they fear will affect them.
+That government is to separate Saleh's forces from rebel army units and tribal militias they have fought in Sanaa, a key to a power transfer deal brokered by neighbouring Gulf states to avert a civil war they fear will affect them.

-The state news agency on Sunday quoted Hadi as saying during a meeting with the U.S. ambassador to Sanaa, Gerald Feierstein, that all sides "must commit ... to a truce and respect its rules forbidding escalation" that would threaten the transition deal.
+The state news agency on Sunday quoted Hadi as saying during a meeting with U.S. ambassador Gerald Feierstein that all sides "must commit ... to a truce and respect its rules forbidding escalation" that would threaten the transition deal.

-Hadi was echoing a note struck by the U.S. side just before the killings, when Feierstein was quoted by a Yemeni news outlet as telling a group of Yemeni journalists that the protest - which set out days earlier from Taiz 200 km (125 miles) to the south - was a provocative act.

-Feierstein and other embassy officials did not respond to calls on Saturday and Sunday seeking comment on the remarks.

 Washington long backed Saleh as a cornerstone of its "counter-terrorism" policy in Yemen, which includes the use of drones to kill alleged al Qaeda members.
-A CIA drone strike killed Anwar al-Awlaki, a U.S. citizen linked to Al Qaeda in the Arabian Peninsula, earlier this year.
+A CIA drone strike killed Anwar al-Awlaki, a U.S. citizen linked to Al Qaeda's regional wing, earlier this year.

 MILITARY DENIES IT KILLED PROTESTERS

 Hours after the killings, Saleh said he would leave for the United States and give way to the new government and the vote to pick his successor.
-But he gave no timetable for leaving and vowed to return, this time in opposition to the government.
+But he gave no timetable for leaving and vowed to return in opposition to the government.

 "An unstable Yemen means an unstable region.
 So, protect the security, unity and stability of Yemen, neighbour states," he told reporters.
 "Its security is yours."